 To calculate auto-numbers for records in the attribute table, choose Auto-number from the Calculation drop-down list.

 Choose or add the attribute column in the Target box.
 In the Starting ID box, specify a numeric value to begin numbering from.
 In the Sort by drop-down list, choose which attribute the ID values should be sorted by.
 In the Sort order drop-down list, choose ascending or descending order.
 Also, an option to not sort is available to preserve the current object order.
-Enable the Use Natural Comparison check box to use an alphanumerical sort on the specified attribute.
+Enable the Use Natural Comparison check box to use an alphanumeric sort on the specified attribute.

 To calculate elevation for points, choose Elevation from the Calculation drop-down list.